rhmsekretariat/Bayesian_lit_pit_upt_conversion/README.md

 - Models/: Pre-trained `.rds` models for LIT and PIT

 ## How to Use for Data Conversion
-1. Prepare your LIT/PIT data in wide format (like the example)
+1. Prepare your LIT/PIT data in wide format
 2. Load the model using `readRDS()`
 3. Use the provided script (Application.R) to run predictions